mcampo0215/PreWork/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+Challenges involved in building the app simply included getting used to XCode's interface

 ## License